Shopify App That Lets You Shop with Friends Online

 From Solo to Social

 This is the direction we’re building toward at Stylaquin.
-Our Look Book gives shoppers a magazine-style flip-through experience.
-Our Idea Boards let them drag products into visual collections they can save, rearrange, and share.
-And our Shop With Me feature enables real-time collaborative shopping through shared board links.
+The Look Book gives shoppers a magazine-style flip-through experience.
+Idea Boards let them drag products into visual collections they can save, rearrange, and shop from.
+Shop With Me enables real-time collaborative shopping through shared board links.

-You can see how it works on our demo store: stylaquin-demo.myshopify.com.
-Or try the Mockup Studio to see it with your own products — just type in your store URL and see what visual shopping looks like with your actual inventory:
+You can see how it works on the Stylaquin demo store at stylaquin-demo.myshopify.com.
+Or try the Mockup Studio to see it with your own products.
+Just type in your store URL and see what visual shopping looks like with your actual inventory: stylaquin-mockupstudio.netlify.app.

 How to Evaluate Whether Your Wishlist Is Working

-If you already have a wishlist app installed on your Shopify store, here’s how to assess whether it’s actually delivering meaningful business impact.
+If you already have a wishlist app installed, here’s how to assess whether it’s actually delivering meaningful business impact.

+Check your usage rate.
 Your wishlist app’s dashboard will show you a conversion rate for users who engaged with the wishlist.
 That number can look impressive.
-But the metric that actually matters is what percentage of your total visitors use the wishlist at all.
+The metric that actually matters is what percentage of your total visitors use the wishlist at all.
 Pull your total unique visitors from Google Analytics and compare it to the number of unique wishlist users your app reports.
-If the usage rate is below 5%, your wishlist is reaching such a small audience that even a high per-user conversion rate won’t move your overall business metrics.
+If the usage rate sits below 5%, your wishlist is reaching such a small audience that even a high per-user conversion rate won’t move your overall business metrics.

+Measure engagement contribution.
 Look at whether wishlist users have meaningfully different session behavior than non-users.
 Check session duration, products viewed per session, and pages per visit for both groups.
-If your wishlist users show similar engagement patterns to non-users, the wishlist isn’t creating additional engagement — it’s just capturing people who were already more engaged.
-You want a feature that lifts engagement, not one that simply correlates with it.
+If your wishlist users show similar engagement patterns to non-users, the wishlist is just capturing people who were already engaged.
+You want a feature that lifts engagement, beyond simple correlation.

 For a broader view of how your store’s engagement metrics stack up, try our free Shopify SEO Survival Quiz.
 It takes about two minutes and gives you a diagnostic snapshot of where your store stands on the metrics that matter most in 2026.